Thai international Law Office Thailand

 - A civil lawsuit will not entail the possibility of a criminal counter-suit for defamation.

-- A verdict of guilt will not restrict the freedom of the defendant; he/she will respond only with his/her assets.
+- A verdict of guilt will not restrict the defendant's freedom; he/she will respond only with his/her assets.
 The choice of the right lawyer.
 In conclusion, we might say that, in most cases, only a competent lawyer can guide you through the options for the appropriate proceedings.
-In fact, if it is true that pressing criminal charges - when and where possible - can speed up the procedures and compel the perpetrator to quickly compensate for damages, it is also true that it will not necessarily entail the obligation to pay the victim and, as we wish to underline again, in case of lack of or insufficient evidence, it can involve the risk of a counteraction by the defendant for defamation.
+In fact, if it is true that pressing criminal charges - when and where possible - can speed up the procedures and compel the perpetrator to compensate for damages quickly, it is also true that it will not necessarily entail the obligation to pay the victim and, as we wish to underline again, in case of lack of or insufficient evidence, it can involve the risk of a counteraction by the defendant for defamation.

 Link to Criminal cases